 Reclaimed Wood Desk

-Shelia has an excellent eye for salvaged and unusual furniture which she finds online and at auctions.
+Shelia has an excellent eye for salvaged and unusual furniture, which she finds online and at auctions.
 These items range from antique church pews to industrial filing cabinets, metal shelving, Victorian kitchen tables and Edwardian couches.
-You will also find smaller items such as vintage apple crates and wire baskets.
+Smaller items, such as vintage apple crates and wire baskets, will also be found.